Nuns....Down Low Hoes? Victims? Pedophiles? All The Above.

 The victims and/or their guardians have accepted settlement after settlement putting a price on their silence and not saying much afterwards.
 This filth will never end as it seemingly prevails over the course of years in most cases, only to be bought off with hush money.
 Why even complain about it, right?
 Appears to be a lucrative form of income for these victims.
 The whole situation is weird to say the least.

-Finally, while discussions around accountability are gaining momentum, significant barriers remain.
+While discussions around accountability are gaining momentum, significant barriers remain.
 Societal norms, fear of stigma, and entrenched institutional policies make it challenging for victims to seek justice.
-It is crucial for advocates, policymakers, and community leaders to push for reform, ensure transparency, and create safe environments for victims to come forward without fear of reprisal.
+Advocates, policymakers, and community leaders must push for reform, ensure transparency, and create safe environments for victims to come forward without fear of reprisal.
 Now if we can only get someone to NOT take the money!